8e7an/dotvim/NOTES.md

 `gf` Open file path under cursor into a new buffer.

-`g_` Go to the last non-whitespace character on the current line.
+`g_` Go to the last non-white-space character on the current line.

 `gg=G` To auto-indent entire document.